-For instance, students as young as Grade 5 at Trafalgar Castle School participate in robotics programs where they work as a team to problem-solve, and to design and build robots.
+For instance, students as young as Grade 5 at Trafalgar Castle School, in Whitby, Ontario, participate in robotics programs where they work as a team to problem-solve, and to design and build robots.
 While younger students use Lego blocks to build small robots, high school youth have the chance to participate in an annual robotics competition through which they are required to obtain sponsorship dollars, develop a team name and brand, and build a functioning robot.

 “It’s a way for the students to apply the theory they’re learning in the classroom in a more meaningful and challenging way,” says the school’s head, Adam de Pencier.
 “That’s what makes technology so powerful.”